 For Nordax, it is fundamental to act ethically and responsibly, which includes meeting legal requirements and ethical standards and maintaining a sound risk culture.
 Nordax has established a business ethics framework that includes strategies, processes, internal rules and reporting routines to promote sound and ethical behaviour in everything the bank does.

 High ethical standards apply to the entire company, from the Board of Directors to each individual employee.
 Most of the business ethics framework is incorporated in Nordax’s policy on ethical standards.
 Parts of the framework are also in other governing documents.
-To create a more uniform approach to business ethics, our code of conduct will be introduced in the company in November 2017.
-The code will guide us to act ethically, correctly and responsibly as we continue to create long-term value and relationships with customers and other stakeholders.
-It will also guide us internally, to create a culture within the company and an attractive workplace.
+To create a more uniform approach to business ethics, our code of conduct was introduced in the company in November 2017.
+The code guides us to act ethically, correctly and responsibly as we continue to create long-term value and relationships with customers and other stakeholders.
+It also guides us internally, to create a culture within the company and an attractive workplace.

 CONFLICTS OF INTEREST